AnotherGoose/Multi-Sensors-Fusion-for-High-Resolution-3D-Lidar-videos/README.md

 ### Prerequisites

-To download this repo, you will need to install git LFS:
+To download this repository, you will need to install git LFS:
 <https://git-lfs.github.com/>

 ## Sample Data